jenineharris/R-you-ready-demo/README.md

 3) Download the two files from this repository, `R-you-ready-demo.Rmd` and `ch6ds3.csv`, and save them in the **same folder**
 4) Open RStudio
 5) Use the File menu in RStudio to open the `R-you-ready-demo.Rmd` file you saved from wherever you saved it
 6) As the file opens it may prompt you to install tidyverse, do this!
-If it does not prompt you to install tidyverse, go to the Tools menu, choose `Install Packages...` and type tidyverse in the dialog box that opens.
+If it does not prompt you to install tidyverse, go to the Tools menu, choose `Install Packages...` and type tidyverse in the dialog box that opens and click `Install` to install it.
+You'll see a bunch of code while R installs the package.
 7) Click "Knit" at the top of the window that shows all the R code, it has a tiny blue ball of yarn next to it.

+A new windown should open containing the slides!

-Congratulations, you just knit your first R Markdown document :-)
+Congratulations, you just knit your first R Markdown slides document.
+Play around with the file to see what you can figure out. :-)

 Enjoy!